samblack323/taotao-mall/README.md

 # taotao-mall
-a practical project of E-commerce website
+A practical project of E-commerce website